thefstalphabet/geeksforgeeks/README.md

-# geeksforgeeks
+# GeeksforGeeks
-In this repo, I have stored all the problems solutions that I have solved while doing practice.
+The Repo Contained, all the Problems Solutions That I've Solved on GeeksforGeeks while doing Practice.